-- (i) the persons who, according to the Portuguese Securities Code, are responsible for its contents;

-- (ii) the purposes of the offer;

-- (iii) the issuer and its activity;

-- (iv) the main risks to which the Issuer, its activities and the investment in the offered securities are subject; - (v) the issuer's corporate governance structure and the identity of the members of corporate bodies of the issuer; and - (vi) the financial intermediaries that are members of the placing consortium, where applicable.
+- the persons who, according to the Portuguese Securities Code, are responsible for its contents;6 - (ii) the purposes of the offer; - (iii) the issuer and its activity; - (iv) the main risks to which the issuer, its activities and the investment in the offered securities are subject; - (v) the issuer's corporate governance structure and the identity of the members of corporate bodies of the issuer; and - (vi) the financial intermediaries that are members of the placing consortium, where applicable.

-If the offer is made in Portugal, the prospectus shall be drafted in a language accepted by the Portuguese Securities Market Commission (Comissão do Mercado de Valores Mobiliários, CMVM), unless the offer is made in Portugal and other European Member States and the CMVM is not the competent authority, in which case the prospectus may also be drafted in a language commonly used in international financial markets, at the option of the issuer or the offeror.
+If the offer is made in Portugal, the prospectus shall be drafted in Portuguese or a language accepted by the Portuguese Securities Market Commission ("Comissão do Mercado de

+Valores Mobiliários" or "CMVM"), unless the offer is made in Portugal and other European Member States and the CMVM is not the competent authority, in which case the prospectus may also be drafted in a language commonly used in international financial markets, at the discretion of the issuer or the offeror.
+The CMVM has recently decided to accept English as the language of a prospectus approved by it in the context of an IPO.

-(c) Testing the waters: bookbuilding
+Testing the waters: bookbuilding

-A possible step in the IPO process which may occur prior to the announcement of the offer is the collection of investment intentions ("intenções de investimento") in public, in order to help determine the price of the offer or assess the potential success of the offer.
+A possible step in the IPO process which may occur prior to the announcement of the offer is the collection of investment intentions ("intenções de investimento") with the public, in order to help determine the price of the offer or assess its potential success.

-Under Portuguese securities law, companies seeking to complete an offer for subscription of shares may "test the waters" through a bookbuilding procedure.
-Here, the company should issue a preliminary prospectus (which needs to be approved by the CMVM), describing the conditions and price of the offer while the bookrunner, acting through managers, evaluates the level of interest of the public in the company's shares.
+Under Portuguese securities law, companies seeking to complete an offer for subscription of shares may "test the waters" through a pre-offering bookbuilding procedure.
+Here, the company should issue a preliminary prospectus (which must be approved by the CMVM), describing the conditions and price of the offer while the bookrunner, acting through managers, evaluates the level of public interest in the company's shares.
 At the end of the bookbuilding period, the price is determined in accordance with the level of demand.

-Although foreseen in Portuguese law, preliminary prospectuses are relatively unusual.
+Although foreseen in Portuguese law, preliminary prospectuses are fairly unusual.

-(d) Approval and publication of the prospectus
+Approval and publication of the prospectus

-In order to obtain the approval of the CMVM of the prospectus for the public offer and admission to trading, the issuer shall present an approval request to the CMVM, together with a set of documentation which includes not only corporate documentation of the company (for instance, among others, a copy of the relevant resolutions and the necessary management decisions, copy of the issuer's by-laws, up-to-date certificate of company registration of the issuer, financial statements, etc.), but also other documentation pertaining specifically to the offer, such as copies of contracts entered into with the financial intermediary assisting in the operation, placing contracts, if applicable, and stabilisation contracts, if applicable.
+In order to obtain approval from the CMVM of the prospectus for the public offer and admission to trading, the issuer shall present an approval request to the CMVM, together with a set of documentation which includes the company's corporate documentation (for instance, among others, a copy of the relevant resolutions and the necessary management decisions, a copy of the issuer's by-laws, up-to-date certificate of the issuer's company registration, financial statements, etc.), as well as other documentation pertaining specifically to the offer (such as copies of contracts entered into with the financial intermediary assisting in the operation, placing contracts, if applicable, and stabilisation contracts, if applicable).

 The issuer must be notified of the approval of the prospectus within a maximum period of 20 days from the receipt of any complementary information required.
-The absence of notification from the CMVM within the above-mentioned period must be considered as a non-approval of the prospectus.
+The absence of notification from the CMVM within the abovementioned period must be considered as non-approval of the prospectus.

-This prospectus, approved by the CMVM, must be disclosed under the terms and conditions of articles 140 and 236 of the Portuguese Securities Code through one of the following means:
+Once approved by the CMVM, the prospectus must then be disclosed under the terms and conditions of articles 140 and 236 of the Portuguese Securities Code through one of the following means: